 6. Use Chat Data

-The key to a winning customer service chatbot is communicating in terms your customers already use.
+The key to a winning conversational customer service software is communicating in terms your customers already use.
 It eases chat interactions and improves customer satisfaction.
 Collecting chat data is essential to learn how your customers use language to make requests or ask questions.

 The easiest way to learn your customer’s language is by reviewing chat history.
 These real-life examples are invaluable resources for creating content for your chatbot.
 If you don’t have access to chat history, you can mine customer support call transcripts and social media interactions to craft your chatbot responses.
 Mirroring your customers’ communication style helps build rapport and establish customer trust.